Memotech-Bill/PicoBB/README.md

 Apologies to anyone else I omitted.

-There are currently four standard builds:
+There are currently four standard builds, see Releases for pre-built UF2 files:

 ### Console version: bbcbasic_pkc in folder console/pico